Mike Colter Apologizes For Appearing To Condone Pastor Groping Ariana Grande

-Bishop Charles H. Ellis III – who officiated Aretha Franklin’s funeral – is under pretty heavy fire for getting too handsy with Ariana Grande.
+Bishop Charles H. Ellis III, who officiated Aretha Franklin’s funeral, is under heavy fire for getting too handsy with Ariana Grande.
 As previously reported by Inquisitr, the pastor has since apologized for the awkward encounter citing that groping Ariana was never his intention.

-“It would never be my intention to touch any woman’s breast….
+“It would never be my intention to touch any woman’s breast.
 I don’t know I guess I put my arm around her.
 Maybe I crossed the border, maybe I was too friendly or familiar but again, I apologize.”

 Both defending himself and apologizing, the pastor also clarified he liked to embrace any artists he encountered, and would have hugged a male artist the same way he hugged Ariana.